What do Paris, forks, Dukes and Ducks have in Common?

 The Dude of Food likes Company 77 Fire Truck Pizza

 What could be better than great homemade pizza delivered on a fire truck that has beer on tap?
-This place has a good thing going.
+This place has a really good thing going.

-The Dude of Food had this truck come to our christmas party last year and it was well worth it.
-If you live in the southern california area then you need to experience this.
+The Dude of Food had this truck come to our Christmas party last year and it was well worth it.
+If you live in the southern California area then you need to experience this.

 contact them at